-Several acoustic features were extracted from the non-overlapping short audio segments generated as described in Subsection~\ref{subsec:Extraction}, namely the root-mean-square of the time-series for a specific frequency band $[f_1, f_2]$ ($RMS_{f_1,f_2}$), peak and mean frequencies, spectral width, and energy sum over three frequency bands (1kHz - 4kHz, 4kHz-8kHz, 8kHz-16kHz) (see Figure~\ref{fig:click} for an example and Table \ref{tab:handcrafted} for formal definition of each handcrafted feature).
-The choice of these parameters was motivated by earlier works on the detection-classification of odontocete vocalisations \citep{cox_development_2011}, and the frequency bands were chosen to correspond with distinct bandwidths in the sperm whale click spectral profile \citep{goold_time_1995}.
+Several acoustic features were selected from the non-overlapping short sound segments generated as described in Subsection~\ref{subsec:featext}, namely the root-mean-square of the time-series for a specific frequency band $[f_1, f_2]$ ($RMS_{f_1,f_2}$), mean amplitude-weighted and peak frequencies, spectral width, and energy sum over three frequency bands (1kHz - 4kHz, 4kHz-8kHz, 8kHz-16kHz; see Figure~\ref{fig:click} for an example and Table \ref{tab:handcrafted} for formal definition of each handpicked feature).
+The choice of these parameters was motivated by previous work on detection-classification of odontocete vocalisations \citep{cox_development_2011}, and the frequency bands were chosen to correspond to the spectral profile of sperm whale clicks \citep{goold_time_1995}.

-The extracted handpicked features were combined into different sets of parameters (Table \ref{tab:combinations}).
-These combinations include: RMS only vectors over 1, 3, and 5 frequency bands, which were chosen for their ability to capture amplitude peaks across different frequency ranges; a set including 1 RMS band, the spectral features and the energy values, selected to incorporate amplitude, energetic and spectral information; and a subset of the previous one including only one RMS value along with peak frequency, mean frequency, and spectral width, which we chose to test whether dividing the signal into energy bandwidths was being used or simply providing redundant information.
+The handpicked features were combined into different sets of parameters (Table \ref{tab:combinations}).
+Combinations include: RMS only vectors over 1, 3, and 5 frequency bands, which were chosen for their ability to capture amplitude peaks across different frequency ranges; a set including 1 RMS band, the spectral features and the energy values, selected to incorporate amplitude, energetic and spectral information; and a subset of the previous one including only one RMS value along with peak frequency, mean amplitude-weighted frequency, and spectral width, which we chose to test whether dividing the signal into energy bandwidths was being used or simply providing redundant information.

 \FloatBarrier